While this article is written for Datacom, the principle applies to software practices in general.

 A common situation is for a customer to place loadlibs for a product in Linklist.
-In the case of CA Datacom, this could involve both the base loadlib and the customized modules, called the CUSLIB.
+In the case of Datacom, this could involve both the base loadlib and the customized modules, called the CUSLIB.

 Because the CUSLIB is specific to an individual database system, it cannot be used from Linklist effectively when there are multiple database systems in a single LPAR.
-As an alternative, some clients will leave one CUSLIB n the Linklist and try to use STEPLIB for all the other systems' CUSLIBs.
+As an alternative, some clients will leave one CUSLIB in the Linklist and try to use STEPLIB for all the other systems' CUSLIBs.
 This is not a good practice and could lead to processing errors if the wrong loadlib modules are loaded into a job.

 The issue of an unexpected load module being loaded seems to be related to load module search order, and, in particular, when dealing with APF authorization.
 Another way of asking the question is, "What would cause IBM's LOAD macro to bypass modules in the JOBLIB or STEPLIB when these are not APF-authorized in favor of the same module in a Linklisted, APF-authorized library?"

-Therefore, even though the module is in a JOBLIB/STEPLIB loadlib, and that library should be chosen first in the search order, if the loadlib is not authorized and the calling module needs it to be, this loadlib will be skipped and the search will continue through other loadlibs or to the Linklist until an authorized version of the module is found.
+Therefore, even though a module is in a JOBLIB/STEPLIB loadlib, and that library should be chosen first in the search order, if the loadlib is not authorized and the calling module needs it to be, this loadlib will be skipped and the search will continue through other loadlibs or to the Linklist until an authorized version of the module is found.

 The best course of action is to ensure that the load libraries are APF-authorized as directed by each product, and that recommendations from each product for using or not using Linklist are followed.
-For CA Datacom, we identify that the base loadlib and CUSLIB should be APF-authorized, and do not recommend the use of Linklist for these loadlibs.
+For Datacom, we identify that the base loadlib and CUSLIB should be APF-authorized, and do not recommend the use of Linklist for these loadlibs.

-As always, please contact CA Technologies support for CA Datacom if you have further questions.
+As always, please contact Broadcom support for Datacom if you have further questions.